top of page

 Asian Leopard Cat info

 The Asian Leopard Cat (or ALC for short) is indigenous to the jungles and forests of India, China, and other parts of Asia.
 It is now known that there are about 10 different sub-species, that vary somewhat in size, length of coat, and coloring depending on the climate.
-Most of the Asian Leopards that we breed with domestics to get Bengals come from the Malaysia and Thailand area.
+Most of the Asian Leopards that breeders use with domestics to get Bengals come from the Malaysia and Thailand area.

 f1 foundation bengal cat